openbrian/mvexel.github.io/_posts/2016-11-22-osmus-manifesto.md

 In an attempt to learn from this and scratching an existing itch or two while I do so, here's a revised laundry list for 2017:

 * Create a great small grants program that mappers can use to build their local communities.
 Advertise it.
 Report back on how the grants are being used.
-* More broadly, define the benefits of being a mamber of the OSM US organization better.
+* More broadly, define the benefits of being a member of the OSM US organization better.
 * Build a new web site that can be a true community hub.
 Get professional help so we can make it great.
 * Become an official Chapter of the Foundation.
 I would like to evaluate the benefits of this against any constraints / limitations this imposes on us as OSM US to independently pursue our own local goals.
 * Be available.
 That seems obvious but is easily overlooked.
 I want to be there for everyone with the help, encouragement, mediation, and in whatever other way I can support you.